Suv4o/blog-article-to-podcast/QUICKSTART.md

 ## Speaker Modes

 -   **Single Speaker (default)**: `--speakers=1` or no flag
-    -   Solo podcast with Alex (alloy voice)
+    -   Solo podcast with Aleks (alloy voice)
     -   More focused and direct delivery
 -   **Two Speakers**: `--speakers=2`
-    -   Conversational format with Alex and Sam
+    -   Conversational format with Aleks and Nicole
     -   More engaging and dynamic
     -   Great for complex topics